vonhraban/docs-1/pages/framework.md

 }
 ```

-### Run the client
+Now run the client

 ```shell
 go run client.go
 ```

-Output
+And the output should simply print the response

 ```
 Hello John
 ```

 ## Publish & Subscribe

-Go-micro has a built in message broker interface for event driven architectures.
+Microservices is an event driven architecture patterna and so Go Micro builds in the concept of asynchronous messaging
+using a message broker interface.
+It seamlessly operates on protobuf types for you.
+Automatically encoding and decoding

-PubSub operates on the same protobuf generated messages as RPC.
-They are encoded/decoded automatically and sent via the broker.
+messages as they are sent and received from the broker.

-By default go-micro includes a point-to-point http broker but this can be swapped out via go-plugins.
+By default go-micro includes a point-to-point http broker but this can be swapped out via [go-plugins](https://github.com/micro/go-plugins).

-### Publish
+### Publish Message

 Create a new publisher with a `topic` name and service client